Unforgettable Mont Saint Michel Tour from Bayeux

 Inside the village at Saint Mont Michel

-There are several shops and restaurants when you first enter the village part of Saint Mt.
-Michel.
+There are several shops and restaurants when you first enter the village part of Saint-Mt Michel.
 In the Middle Ages, there would have also been shops and restaurants here.
 Their merchandise would have been different, but it was a similar vibe to the pilgrims visiting the castle.
 This was mid-May, I cannot even imagine how crowded this area would get in peak season.
 We had a great lunch at Le Tripot, one of the restaurants here in the center of town.
 The downstairs area is snack food, but if you go up the stairs in the back, there is a sit-down restaurant.
 We had a nice family lunch.
 Yonnick had recommended the lamb.
 My husband ordered it and it was delicious.
 The meats were sourced locally.

 Family pic Mont St. Michel